patka/cassandra-migration/README.md

 * cassandra.migration.table-prefix Prefix for the migrations table name
 * cassandra.migration.execution-profile-name the name for the execution profile
 * cassandra.migration.with-consensus to prevent concurrent schema updates.

+## Personal note
+First of all I would like to thank all the people who have already contributed to the project, be it with Pull Requests or by answering questions on issues.
+Secondly, this project is maintained during my spare time between my day to day job and my family.
+Unfortunately, my job currently neither involves Spring Boot nor Cassandra which is why I barely am able to follow these projects.
+Therefore, if there is a feature missing or a major update required, do not hesitate to open an issue (or a Pull Request :) and I will see that I get it resolved keeping in mind that I cannot always do it immediately.